nordic-institute/REST-adapter-service/documentation/Configuring-REST-adapter-service.md

 ### Running REST-adapter-service using Docker
 To run the REST Adapter Service using Docker with example configuration, please follow these steps:
-1. please copy the example configuration files from `adapter/exampleProperties` as `.properties` files to `<path to properties dir>`.
+1. Please copy the example configuration files from `adapter/exampleProperties` as `.properties` files to `<path to properties dir>` (can be the same folder) and replace all placeholders.
-2. if you need to build the Docker image, you can use this command
+2. If you need to build the Docker image, you can use this command
    ```bash
    docker build -t rest_adapter_service .
    ```
-3. run the Docker container with the following command, replacing `<path to properties dir>`, `<path to keystores dir>` and `<docker path to keystores>` with the actual paths:
+3. Run the Docker container with the following command, replacing `<path to properties dir>`, `<path to keystores dir>` and `<docker path to keystores>` with the actual paths.
+The mounted path in Docker container `<docker path to keystores>` needs to match the path that is referenced from the properties files, e.g. `publicKeyFile` in `provider-gateway.properties`:
    ```bash
    docker run --name rest_adapter_service \
       -p 8080:8080 \